 Bring the gym home

 When living in small spaces, having large equipment isn’t always practical.
-Purchasing compact home gyms are affordable and popular for the fitness enthusiast on the go.
-You can pick up a variety of materials such as the Travel Roller Acupressure Kit, TRX Home Suspension Training Kit or the Fitness Starter Kit.
-For more information on similar products visit the Fitness Town website.
+Purchasing compact home gyms are affordable and popular for fitness enthusiasts on the go.
+You can pick up various materials such as the Travel Roller Acupressure Kit, TRX Home Suspension Training Kit or the Fitness Starter Kit.
+For more information on similar products, visit the Fitness Town website.

-Lastly, having a home gym is cost effective.
+Lastly, having a home gym is cost-effective.
 With today’s technology, machines can last upwards of 10 years.
-For example, over a 10 year period, the Life Fitness Lifecycle GX spin bike would roughly cost $15 a month.
-Many gyms charge upwards of $40.00 a month in memberships.
-Purchasing a continuous $40/month membership would cost $4800 over 10 years.
+For example, over a 10-year period, the Life Fitness Lifecycle GX spin bike would roughly cost $15 a month.
+Many gyms charge upwards of $40.00 a month for memberships.
+Purchasing a continuous $40/month membership would cost $4800 over ten years.
 That is a considerable amount of money out of your pocket every month that could go towards student loans.
 For a better value, you could own equipment for years to come and have the ability to use it at your convenience.

 Long-time stress can affect your health in the long run.
-There are other methods to removing stress in your lifestyle.
-Allowing yourself to get a good night’s sleep is very important for your body’s daily functionality.
+There are other methods to removing stress from your lifestyle.
+Allowing yourself to get a good night’s sleep is crucial for your body’s daily functionality.
 Sleeping allows the brain to rest and recuperate for the following morning.
 You may also want to consider going for daily morning jogs around campus before class begins.

 A sometimes overlooked vital part of health is staying hydrated.
-Ensuring you drink a substantial amount of water each day increases your body’s function and removes any impurities.
+Ensuring you drink a substantial amount of water daily increases your body’s function and removes any impurities.
 Simply fill a water bottle and keep it in your school bag for convenience.
-You can infuse your beverage with real fruit including lemon, strawberries and more to add flavour.
-Check out some simple and refreshing flavoured water recipes on Pinterest that will you’ll love!
-Refrain from unhealthy soft drinks especially those that contain large amounts of sugar or aspartame.
+You can infuse your beverage with real fruit, including lemon, strawberries and more, to add flavour.
+Check out some simple and refreshing flavoured water recipes on Pinterest that you’ll love!
+Refrain from unhealthy soft drinks, especially those that contain large amounts of sugar or aspartame.